20 Horizon notation

 Code Name Description

-e Unripe To denote an unripe horizon, distinguished by having a moderately fluid or very fluid fluidity class.
+e Fluid To a horizon that has a moderately or very fluid fluidity class.

 In coarse textured, apedal horizons, the translocated material can penetrate the matrix to the extent that patches of the whole horizon have the colour given above.
 In such cases the horizon can only be distinguished from a Bh of a podzolised soil by its relationship to adjacent horizons, or by a negative reaction to the sodium fluoride test, except for soil in volcaniclastic materials.

-The suffix is used with Bs, Bt, Bw and BC horizons and also with Ea, Eg and Er horizons below hurnose or peaty surface layers.
+The suffix is used with Bs, Bt, Bw and BC horizons and also with Ea, Eg and Er horizons below humose or peaty surface layers.

-i Nodular To denote that the horizon contains more than 15% by volume of nodules, subrounded or irregular segregations of iron or aluminium oxyhydroxides with some kaolin.
+i Nodular To denote that the horizon contains > 15% by volume of nodules, subrounded or irregular segregations of iron or aluminium oxyhydroxides with some kaolin.

 j Jarositic To denote the presence of straw-coloured jarosite, most commonly in *g or *r horizons.